- How is retinoblastoma treated?

 - Development of another cancer (including leukemia) years later

-Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child may have.
-For more information on the long-term effects of this and other treatments, see the section, “Late and long-term effects of treatment for retinoblastoma.”
+Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child might have.
+For more on the long-term effects of this and other treatments, see the section “Late and long-term effects of treatment for retinoblastoma.”

 To learn more about stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).